michaelockenden/algorand-flask/blog/blogpost.md

 - Viewing all sent/received transactions
 - Creating and displaying assets

-As a warning, this project has been not audited and should not be used in a production environment
+As a warning, this project has been not audited and should not be used in a production environment.

+If you would like to see the final project, or if you're unsure about the file structure, you can check out the [GitHub repository](https://github.com/michaelockenden/algorand-flask).

 # Introduction and Setup